benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 visible:    false
 ---

 *Ed.
 Note: Ali Rahimi and I won the test of time award at NIPS 2017 for our paper "Random Features for Large-scale Kernel Machines".
-This post is the text of Ali's totally epic acceptance speech.*
+This post is the text of the acceptance speech Ali and I wrote.*

 Video of Ali giving the talk can be found [here](https://www.youtube.com/watch?v=Qi1Yry33TQE).